quino-ai/quino-docs/giveaway/giveaway-rules.md

 By entering the Giveaway, you acknowledge and agree that the Released Entities, including the Organiser, TikTok, their subsidiaries, affiliates, and other associated parties, are not liable for any claims, damages, losses, or liabilities arising from or related to your participation in the Giveaway, acceptance, possession, use, or misuse of any prize, technical or human failures, malfunctions, or difficulties, unauthorized intervention, electronic or human errors, late, lost, stolen, damaged, or incomplete entries, printing or typographical errors, or any other conditions beyond the control of the Organiser.
 You release and hold harmless the Released Entities from any losses, damages, rights, claims, or actions of any kind, including statutory and common law claims, arising from or related to the Giveaway, your participation, the prize, and/or its acceptance, possession, use, or misuse.

-Minyma Technologies SRL., May 28, 2023
+Minyma Technologies SRL., June 1, 2023